NLnetLabs/routinator/source/installation.rst

        the status of Routinator with ``sudo systemctl status routinator`` and view the logs with ``sudo journalctl --unit=routinator``.

+   .. tab:: RPM Packages

+       Assuming you have a machine running a recent RHEL or CentOS distribution, you can install Routinator from our `software package repository
+       <https://packages.nlnetlabs.nl>`_.
+To use this repository, add the line below
+       that corresponds to your operating system

    .. tab:: Docker

        Due to the impracticality of complying with the ARIN TAL distribution terms